 - 8.5.1 State Requirements - 8.5.1.1 Surface waters (3rd order rivers and higher, lakes and great ponds) and coastal waters are subject to the requirements of the State Water Quality Protection Act (SWQPA).
 In Hampton Falls, surface waters subject to the SWQPA include the Taylor River, Hampton Falls River and coastal tidally influenced waters.
-The SWQPA defined specific three shoreland zones which are measured from the reference line: a 250-foot protected shoreland, a 50-150 foot Natural Woodland Buffer and a 0-50 foot Waterfront Buffer.
-Each shoreland zone is subject to specific standards including, but not limited to impervious surface cover, removal of vegetation, setbacks for structures and septic systems and application of pesticides and herbicides. - 8.5.1.2 Coastal waters and Prime Wetlands are state jurisdictional areas subject to a 100foot prime wetland buffer (RSA 482-A).
-A permit from the NHDES Wetlands

-Bureau is required for "excavating, removing, filling, dredging or constructing structures within jurisdictional area".
-Wetlands permits within the 100-foot tidal buffer are also subject to compliance with the requirements of the SWQPA.

-8.5.2 The setbacks and vegetative buffers in the following table are established to protect the integrity and functionality of wetlands and surface waters.
+The SWQPA defined specific three shoreland zones which are measured from the reference line: a two hundred fifty foot (250') protected shoreland, a fifty to one hundred fifty foot (50-150') Natural Woodland Buffer and a zero to fifty foot (0-50') Waterfront Buffer.
+Each shoreland zone is subject to specific standards including, but not limited to impervious surface cover, removal of vegetation, setbacks for structures and septic systems and application of pesticides and herbicides. - 8.5.1.2 Coastal waters and Prime Wetlands are state jurisdictional areas subject to a one hundred foot (100') prime wetland buffer (RSA 482-A).
+A permit from the NHDES Wetlands Bureau is required for "excavating, removing, filling, dredging or constructing structures within jurisdictional area".
+Wetlands permits within the one hundred foot (100') tidal buffer are also subject to compliance with the requirements of the SWQPA. - 8.5.2 The setbacks and vegetative buffers in the following table are established to protect the integrity and functionality of wetlands and surface waters.